+12. Non-Discrimination and Other Requirements

+a.
+General Non-discrimination

-- A. General non-discrimination.
-No person shall be denied any services provided pursuant to this Agreement (except as limited by the scope of services) on the grounds of race, color, national origin, ancestry, age, disability (physical or mental), sex, sexual orientation, gender identity, marital or domestic partner status, religion, political beliefs or affiliation, familial or parental status (including pregnancy), medical condition (cancer-related), military service, or genetic information. - B. Equal employment opportunity.
+No person shall be denied any services provided pursuant to this Agreement (except as limited by the scope of services) on the grounds of race, color, national origin, ancestry, age, disability (physical or mental), sex, sexual orientation, gender identity, marital or domestic partner status, religion, political beliefs or affiliation, familial or parental status (including pregnancy), medical condition (cancer-related), military service, or genetic information.

+b.
+Equal Employment Opportunity

 Contractor shall ensure equal employment opportunity based on objective standards of recruitment, classification, selection, promotion, compensation, performance evaluation, and management relations for all employees under this Agreement.
-Contractor's equal employment policies shall be made available to County upon request. - C. Section 504 of the Rehabilitation Act of 1973.
-Contractor shall comply with Section 504 of the Rehabilitation Act of 1973, as amended, which provides that no otherwise qualified handicapped individual shall, solely by reason of a disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination in the performance of this Agreement.
-This Section applies only to contractors who are providing services to members of the public under this Agreement. - D. Compliance with County's Equal Benefits Ordinance.
-With respect to the provision of benefits to its employees, Contractor shall comply with Chapter 2.84 of the County Ordinance Code, which prohibits contractors from discriminating in the provision of employee benefits between an employee with a domestic partner and an employee with a spouse.
-In order to meet the requirements of Chapter 2.84, Contractor must certify which of the following statements is/are accurate:
+Contractor's equal employment policies shall be made available to County upon request.

+c.
+Section 504 of the Rehabilitation Act of 1973

+Contractor shall comply with Section 504 of the Rehabilitation Act of 1973, as amended, which provides that no otherwise qualified individual with a disability shall, solely by reason of a disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination in the performance of any services this Agreement.
+This Section applies only to contractors who are providing services to members of the public under this Agreement.
-.0,, and adduction Contractor complies with Chapter 2.84 by: V offering the same benefits to its employees with spouses and its employees with domestic partners. offering, in the case where the same benefits are not offered to its employees with spouses and its employees with domestic partners, a cash payment to an employee with a domestic partner that is equal to Contractor's cost of providing the benefit to an employee with a spouse. beca tractor is exempt from having to comply with Chapter 2.84 ause it has no employees or does not provide benefits to loyees' spouses.
-Con sou tractor does not comply with Chapter 2.84, and a waiver must be ght.

-E. Discrimination Against Individuals with Disabilities.
-The Contractor shall comply fully with the nondiscrimination requirements of 41 C.F.R.
-60-741.5(a), which is incorporated herein as if fully set forth.
+d.
+Compliance with County's Equal Benefits Ordinance

+Contractor shall comply with all laws relating to the provision of benefits to its employees and their spouses or domestic partners, including, but not limited to, such laws prohibiting discrimination in the provision of such benefits on the basis that the spouse or domestic partner of the Contractor's employee is of the same or opposite sex as the employee.

+e.
+Discrimination Against Individuals with Disabilities

+The nondiscrimination requirements of 41 C.F.R.
+60-741.5(a) are incorporated into this Agreement as if fully set forth here, and Contractor and any subcontractor shall abide by the requirements of 41 C.F.R.
+60-741.5(a).
+This regulation prohibits discrimination against qualified individuals on the basis of disability and requires affirmative action by covered prime contractors and subcontractors to employ and advance in employment qualified individuals with disabilities.

+f.
+History of Discrimination

-- F. History of Discrimination.
-Contractor must check one of the two following options, and by executing this Agreement, Contractor certifies that the option selected is accurate: - No finding of discrimination has been issued in the past 365 days against Contractor by the Equal Employment Opportunity Commission, Fair Employment and Housing Commission, or any other investigative entity. - Finding(s) of discrimination have been issued against Contractor within the past 365 days by the Equal Employment Opportunity Commission, Fair Employment and Housing Commission, or other investigative entity.
-If this box is checked, Contractor shall provide County with a written explanation of the outcome(s) or remedy for the discrimination. - G. Violation of Non-discrimination provisions.
-Violation of the non-discrimination provisions of this Agreement shall be considered a breach of this Agreement and subject the Contractor to penalties, to be determined by the County Manager, including but not limited to the following: - termination of this Agreement; - disqualification of the Contractor from bidding on or being awarded a County contract for a period of up to 3 years; - iii) liquidated damages of \$2,500 per violation; and/or - iv) imposition of other appropriate contractual and civil remedies and sanctions, as determined by the County Manager.
+Contractor certifies that no finding of discrimination has been issued in the past 365 days against Contractor by the Equal Employment Opportunity Commission, the California Department of Fair Employment and Housing, or any other investigative entity.
+If any finding(s) of discrimination have been issued against Contractor within the past 365 days by the Equal Employment Opportunity Commission, the California Department of Fair Employment and Housing, or other investigative entity, Contractor shall provide County with a written explanation of the outcome(s) or remedy for the discrimination prior to execution of this Agreement.
+Failure to comply with this Section shall constitute a material breach of this Agreement and subjects the Agreement to immediate termination at the sole option of the County.